zhetai/Ech0/README.en.md

 🚀 **Fast Deployment**: No configuration needed, just one command from install to use
 ✍️ **Distraction-Free Writing**: Clean online Markdown editor, **supports rich Markdown plugins and preview**
 📦 **Data Sovereignty**: All content stored locally in SQLite, supports RSS subscription
-🎉 **Free Forever**: Open-sourced under the MIT license, no tracking / subscription / service dependency
+🎉 **Free Forever**: Open-sourced under the AGPL-3.0 license, no tracking / subscription / service dependency
 🌍 **Cross-Platform**: Fully responsive across mobile, tablet, and desktop browsers
 👾 **PWA Support**: Can be installed as a web app
 📝 **Built-in Todo Manager**: Easily manage daily tasks and track progress efficiently